What is Crowdsourcing?

 Basic Steps to Make Money Crowdsourcing

-- Sort available HITs on homepage by your preferences — date posted, amount paid, qualifications, etc.
+- Sort available tasks on homepage by your preferences — date posted, amount paid, qualifications, etc.

-- Select a HIT and preview to make sure it’s something you would like to work
+- Select a task and preview/read the requirements to make sure it’s something you would like to do

-- Accept HIT and follow instructions to completion
+- Accept the micro task and follow instructions to completion

 - Get paid